Hanoi: WWII, First Indochina War, and Vietnam War

 Municipal election in Hanoi, Vietnam, 25 January 1953.

 French Indochina including Hanoi was occupied by the Imperial Japanese Armed Forces in September 1940, after the Japanese invasion of French Indochina.
 Japan overthrew the French rule in Hanoi and formed the Empire of Vietnam in March 1945.
 After the fall of the Empire of Vietnam, it became the capital of the Democratic Republic of Vietnam (DRV) when Ho Chi Minh proclaimed the independence of Vietnam on 2 September 1945.
-However, the French returned and reoccupied the city in February 1947.
+The French returned and reoccupied the city in February 1947.
 After France recognized Vietnam's nominal and partial independence with the Élysée Accords on 14 June 1949, Hanoi became under the control of the State of Vietnam from 1949 to 1954, a unified associated state within the French Union.
 This state gained full independence with the Matignon Accords on 4 June 1954.
 In January 1953, Hanoi held the free municipal elections of the State of Vietnam.
 After eight years of fighting between the French and DRV forces, Hanoi became the capital of North Vietnam when this territory became a sovereign country and Vietnam became divided at 17th parallel on 21 July 1954.
 The army of the French Union withdrew to the South that year and the People's Army of Vietnam of the DRV and International Control Commission occupied the city on 10 October the same year under the terms of the 1954 Geneva Conference.

 During the Vietnam War between North and South (1955–1975), North Vietnam (including Hanoi) was attacked by the United States and South Vietnamese Air Forces.
 Following the end of the war with the fall of Saigon in 1975, Hanoi became the capital of the Socialist Republic of Vietnam when North and South Vietnam were reunited on 2 July 1976.